EPA Aims To Roll Back Limits On Methane Emissions From Oil And Gas Industry

 Stanford University's Adam Brandt, an energy resources engineering professor who focuses on greenhouse gas emissions, does not agree.

 "This proposal is likely to result in higher methane emissions and to stall progress the industry has made in detecting and fixing leaks," he said.
-He also says existing limits on VOCs will not reduce methane emissions as much as is needed to meet climate goals.
+Brandt also said existing limits on VOCs will not reduce methane emissions as much as is needed to meet climate goals.

+Harvard scientist Wofsy agreed that there's no evidence the rollback won't increase methane emissions.
+"I think it will have significant negative impact," he says.

+He said this proposal withdraws regulations from parts of the oil and gas industry notorious for emitting methane, such as storage tanks.

 New York Attorney General Letitia James decried the plan as part of an "unconscionable assault on the environment," and vowed to "use the full power of my office to fight back against this."

-Some oil and gas companies, such as Shell, have actually encouraged more regulations on methane emissions.

-Other major sources of methane emissions include agriculture — particularly gas released from domestic livestock and their manure – and landfills.
-Natural wetlands also release methane.

 The proposal will go through a 60 day public comment period, and the EPA will hold a hearing about it in Texas.
+If the change becomes final, it will likely face legal challenges.
+That means the proposal might not take effect before the 2020 election.

 NPR's Jeff Brady contributed to this report.